bterwijn/memory_graph/README.md

 and the result is: 1 x 2 x 3 x 4 = 24

-Or see it in the [Memory Grah Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/factorial.py&timestep=1.0&play).
+Or see it in the [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/factorial.py&timestep=1.0&play).

 ## Binary Conversion ##
 A more interesting recursive example is function `binary()` that converts a integer from decimal to binary representation.